 Deadlines & Fees

 Notices of appeal must be filed in writing in the Clerk's office within 30 calendar days of the date of the order being appealed.
-A $20 filing fee must be submitted at the time of filing the notice for those appeals to the Supreme Court and to the Court of Appeals.
+A $20 filing fee and a $500 bond must be submitted at the time of filing the notice for those appeals to the Supreme Court and to the Court of Appeals.
 Please note July 1st fee changes.

 Appeals should contain all information required by the Rules of the Supreme Court (PDF) (Code of Virginia, Volume 11 Code), comply with the statutory requirements and include to which court the case is being appealed (Supreme Court- VA Code §8.01-670 or Court of Appeals - VA Code Section 17-400 et seq. and following statutes).
 It is your responsibility to ensure that any transcripts or statement of facts are filed within the established time frames and that notices of such are sent.